-A favourite style in jeans and the ever-popular plaid print, flares were so named because the leg ‘flared’ out from the knee in a mild slope.
+A favourite style in jeans and the ever-popular tartan (plaid) print, flares were so named because the leg ‘flared’ out from the knee in a mild slope.

-The circumference at the hem was much smaller than at the bell, closer to what we now call the ‘boot cut’ – just wide enough to slip over your boot so that you don’t have to take them off when undressing (Why you want to keep them on once your pants are off, we just don’t know, but that’s what they’re built for!).
+The circumference at the hem was much smaller than the bell, closer to what we now call the ‘boot cut’ – just wide enough to slip over your boot so that you don’t have to take them off when undressing (Why you would want to keep your boots on once your keks are off we just don’t know, but that’s what they’re built for).

 So the flare was the happy medium between the outrageous bellbottoms of the 60s and the slim-fit boot cut of the turn of the millennium.

-Flares were the only pants to wear during the groovy 70s when cords and polyester beat out denim two to one.
-The flared-legged pant grooved on until the end of the decade when disco’s skin-tight fit made its debut.
+Flares were the only trousers to wear during the groovy 70s when cords and polyester beat out denim two to one.
+The flared-leg grooved on until the end of the decade.

 Perhaps the most unbelievable thing about flares is that they made a comeback in Britain in the 1990s!